Princess-Sunset-Shimmer/RISC_V_RV64I_cheatsheet/README.md

 # RISC-V RV64I cheatsheet
-I write C style pseudo codes to explain what does every single RV64I instruction do. rm register for medium operations.
+I write C style pseudo codes to explain what does every single RV64I instruction do(not include privileged instructions). rm register for medium operations.

 ## ALU: